10/6/24

 On March 19, 2020, as Gloria and I were driving to Rochester, New York from our home in Canandaigua, we saw flashing electronic road signs saying: "STAY HOME" That was the point in time in which I realized the seriousness of what we, our two children, their spouses and our two young grandchildren . . . and the rest of us in the United States . . . would have to be living with for some time.

 The "STAY HOME" signs at first generated a feeling of fear and dread in me.
 Then, later, as I continued doing my yogic practices and continued making photographs "at home" I began to see a direct relationship between the injunction "STAY HOME" and the classic yogic teaching "Go inside."
-With the help of the grace of my yogic practices and the grace of my creative process in photography I was gradually able to accept the Pandemic and deal with it in a way that was meaningful to me and perhaps--someday--to others.
-In a way the three years of the Pandemic and the 16 photography projects made in response to it were like a long mediation, an experience of "going inside" myself.
+With the help of the grace of my yogic practices and the grace of my creative process in photography I was gradually able to accept the Pandemic and deal with it in a way that was meaningful to me.
+In a way the three years of the Pandemic and the 18 photography projects made in response to it were like a long mediation, an experience of "going inside" myself.

 The light of the universe is within us.